pocesar/node-stratum/README.md

 ## RPC

-Available through `stratum.rpcserver`
+Available through `stratum.RPCServer`

 ## Client

-Available through `stratum.client`
+Available through `stratum.Client`

 The client can connect to a stratum server and send and receive commands like if it were a miner.